-From Le Conquet, take the D 85 tourist coastal road towards Plougonvelin and St-Mathieu Headland.
-After about 1.2 km, leave this road at Porzliogan beach and turn left into Surcouf street towards Lochrist.
-At the top of this street, turn left again and park right at the cemetery parking lot.
+From Le Conquet, take the D 85 tourist coastal road towards Plougonvelin and La Pointe St-Mathieu.
+After about 1.2 km, turn left opposite Porzliogan beach and take Surcouf street heading inland to the village of Lochrist.
+At the top of this street, turn left again and park immediately to the right in the cemetery parking area.

 From Plougonvelin, follow the D 85 towards Le Conquet.
-After St-Mathieu Headland, continue for 2 km, and turn right towards Lochrist.
-At the top of this street, turn left and park right at the cemetery parking lot.
+After La Pointe St-Mathieu, continue towards Le Conquet for 2 km, and turn right towards Lochrist, opposite Porsliogan beach.
+At the top of this street, turn left and park in the cemetery parking area.

 The small village of Lochrist was once the heart of Le Conquet.
-This is where the Sainte-Croix church was located, which was moved 2 km further, to the centre of Le Conquet, in 1856.
-1.
+This is where the Sainte-Croix church used to be, but was dismanteled and moved 2 km to the centre of Le Conquet in 1856, due to the population shift 1.

 It is also where the Le Conquet cemetery and the Saint-Michel chapel are still located.
-So you have to enter this cemetery to discover it.
+So you need to enter the cemetery to visit it.

-This small building, probably dating from the XVIIth century, underwent restoration during the XIXth when the church of Lochrist was moved.
-It is made of granite and a bell tower overlooks the gable of the old entrance.
-This element is dampened2 by a pyramidal column on which the rooster's weathervane sits.
-It is probable that its function was not only decorative but that it also served as landmark to the navigators.
+This small building was probably dating back from the XVIIth century, underwent restoration during the XIXth when the church of Lochrist was moved.
+It is built of granite and a bell tower overlooks the gable end of the old entrance.
+This squat element is dampened2 by a pyramidal column with a rooster's weathervane on the top.
+It is probable that its function was not only decorative but also served as landmark for navigators.

-Today, the chapel is entered through the side door overhanging a finely worked arch in the centre of which a coat of arms has been erased.
-At the foot of the door, a slab of schist decorated with a cross could well come from an ancient tomb.
+Today, the entrance to the chapel is through the side door over which there is a finely worked arch in the centre where one can observe the remains of a coat of arms ( now erased ).
+On the doorstep there is a slab of schist decorated with a cross which could well have come from an ancient tomb.

 Under a barrel vault, the interior is sober but functional.

-One is surprised to note here the presence of a balustrade separating from the public the space reserved to the religious services.
-One can see there the survival of a partitioning in force under the Monarchy in order to reserve privileged sites to the nobles or perhaps to the monks of St-Mathieu.
+One is surprised to note here the presence of a balustrade separating the public and the space reserved for religious services.
+The remains of a partition suggests the rule imposed by the Monarchy to reserve privileged sites to the local gentry and nobles or perhaps for the monks from St-Mathieu's Abbey.

-Behind the altar, a large stained-glass window draws attention.
+Behind the altar, there is a large stained-glass window.
 It is neither signed nor dated.
-However, from its style, it can be assumed that it was probably made at the beginning of the 20th century.
+However, from its style, it can be assumed that it was probably made at the beginning of the XXth century.

-To the left is Saint Corentin, represented as a bishop, at whose feet is a fish.
-The tradition indeed wants that this saint of the Vth century had the characteristic to make come to him every day fishes which took again life after having been consumed.
+To the left is Saint Corentin, represented as a bishop, with a fish at his feet.
+Indeed, tradition has it that this 5th century saint had the particularity of bringing to him every day fish that came back to life after having been eaten.
 It is said that he offered this kind of miraculous dinner to King Gradlon who, both amazed and delighted, appointed him Bishop of Quimper.

-In the centre, Saint Peter is recognizable by the key to paradise that he holds in his right hand.
+In the centre, Saint Peter is holding the key to paradise in his right hand.

-On the right is Saint Pol Aurélien.
-Originating from Wales and accompanied by 24 other monks, he landed, according to legend, around 480 AD in Ushant, then in Lampaul-Plouarzel.
-He allegedly founded a monastery in Lamber en Ploumoguer, stayed in Lampaul-Ploudalmézeau and then moved to Batz's island where a dragon was terrorizing the population.
-Saint Pol Aurelian would have forced the beast to throw himself into the sea.
-King Childebert I, son of Clovis, would have appointed him bishop and entrusted him with the diocese of Occismor, now St-Pol-de-Léon, whose cathedral preserves his relics.
+On the right is Saint Pol Aurélien, hailing from Wales and accompanied by 24 other monks.
+According to legend, he landed, around 480 AD in Ushant, then moved to Lampaul-Plouarzel.
+He allegedly founded a monastery in Lamber in Ploumoguer, stayed in Lampaul-Ploudalmézeau and then moved to Batz's island where a dragon was terrorizing the population.
+Saint Pol Aurelian forced the beast to throw himself into the sea.
+King Childebert I, son of Clovis, appointed him bishop and entrusted him with the diocese of Occismor, now St-Pol-de-Léon, whose cathedral preserves his relics.
 Look closely: at its feet, the defeated dragon symbolizes paganism.

-But look more closely at this curious stained glass window where a strange hand stands outside the fabrics at the level of the saint's knees.
+But look more closely at this curious stained glass window where a strange hand protrudes from the saint's garment at knee level.

 Now let's take a look at the statues that frame this glass master.

-On the left, the Archangel Saint-Michel armed with his spear doesn't knock down a dragon as at Mont Saint-Michel, but a demon with a human face.
-Saint Michael gave his name to the chapel.
+On the left, the Archangel Saint-Michel armed with his spear, not to conquer a dragon as in the Mont Saint-Michel version, but a demon with a human face.
+Saint Michael gave one of its three names to the chapel.

-Another character, in prayer, appears against the left wall.
+Another character, deep in prayer, can be seen against the left wall.

-It concerns Saint Jerome.
-This very erudite Croatian monk lived in the IVth century.
-It is mainly remembered that he translated the Bible into Latin : The Old Testament from the Hebrew text, the New Testament from the Greek text.
-Only its translation, called Vulgate, is officially recognized by the Church and was printed by Gutenberg a thousand years later.
-Saint Jerome was also secretary to Pope Damasus Ist.
+This is Saint Jerome.
+This very erudite Croatian monk who lived in the IVth century.
+He is remembered for his translation of the Bible into Latin : The Old Testament from the Hebrew one, and the New Testament from ancient Greek text.
+Only his translation version, known as Vulgate, is officially recognized by the Church and was printed by Gutenberg a thousand years later.
+Saint Jerome was also personal secretary to Pope Damasus Ist.

-Our Lady of Bon Secours is placed against the right wall.
-The Virgin is invoked in case of grave danger, mainly by sailors.
+Our Lady of Good Help can be seen against the right wall.
+The Virgin is invoked in case of serious danger, mainly by sailors.

 A series of modern stained-glass windows adorns the various openings.
-We recognize successively Saint Hervé and his wolf, Saint Benoît, Saint Michel knocking down a dragon, Saint Jacques and finally Saint Simon who was executed with a saw.
+Firstly Saint Hervé and his wolf, Saint Benoît, Saint Michel killing the dragon, Saint Jacques and finally Saint Simon who was executed with a saw.

-As we leave the chapel, we will not fail to take a look with the stele erected in memory of Jean-François Le Gonidec ( 1775-1838 ) in the cemetery .
-This inhabitant of Le Conquet made himself famous by writing a Breton grammar and translating the Bible into Breton.
-A Breton Saint Jerome, in a way, whose work also benefits other Celtic languages.
+As we leave the chapel, admire the stele erected in memory of Jean-François Le Gonidec ( 1775-1838 ) in the cemetery .
+This inhabitant of Le Conquet became famous by writing a Breton grammar book and translating the Bible into Breton.
+A sort of Breton Saint Jerome, whose work also benefits other Celtic languages.

 The answer to our little riddle :

-Saint Pol Aurelian's finger points to the sea towards which he orders the dragon lying at his feet to throw himself.
+Saint Pol Aurelien's finger points down to the sea towards which he orders the dragon lying at his feet to throw himself into.

-Yes, although this finger is pointing upwards, it is the bottom of the image it points to.
-The stained glass window has three horizontal parts.
-And when it was installed, or later during a repair, the large central part was placed upside down !
+Yes, although this finger is pointing upwards, it's the bottom of the picture it's pointing downwards.
+The stained glass window has three horizontal parts. and when it was installed, the large central part was fitted upside down !

-A visitor to Lochrist, intrigued by the curious position of the saint's hand, discovered it in 2013.
-Using his computer he straightened the image and communicated it to us.
+A visitor to Lochrist, intrigued by the curious position of the saint's hand, discovered this twist in 2013.
+With the help of his computer he straightened the picture and communicated it to us.
 Here is the surprising result he achieved :

 The current inverted stained glass window